khilang/khi/README.md

 ## Examples & showcase

 The following are some examples of **Khi**-based formats and documents written in them.
-It is shown how structured and unstructured data can coexist and form more complex structures, and how it can be used for markup and configuration.
+The universality of the format is demonstrated: it is shown that Khi natively can encode the same data structures as JSON, XML, CSV and (regular) LaTeX, and it is shown that Khi allows these data structures to coexist within the same document, unlike the other formats each of which only supports a subset of the universal data structures.

 ### Wiki article example

-This is an example of a wiki article written in a **Khi**-based wiki article format.
+This is an example of an article written in a **Khi**-based article format.

 Such an article consists of significantly different kinds of data structures.
 It consists of both structured data, such as values, dictionaries and lists, and unstructured